tsostarics/website/content/about/main/index.md

 number_categories: 0 # set to zero to exclude
 show_intro: true
 intro: |
-  I am an incoming Systems Engineer at McMaster-Carr in Illinois.
+  I am a Systems Engineer at McMaster-Carr in Illinois.

   I recently received my PhD in Linguistics from Northwestern University.
   My research focused on data-driven experimental approaches to understanding intonational meaning in American English.